vad1m4/stacks_counter/README.md

 Pretty straightforward, load up your main.py and type in something like "100 wooden planks" to get a result of "64 + 36 Wooden Planks"

 *gotta give credit where credit's due:*
-*thank you slicee☕#2270 for inspiration fro the design* *thank you DragonBorn#2861 for helping me throughout the whole project*
+*thank you slicee☕#2270 for inspiration for the design* *thank you DragonBorn#2861 for helping me throughout the whole project*